radekg/terraform-provisioner-ansible/README.md

 #### Host without a bastion

-1. If `connection.host_key` is used, the provisioner will use the provided host key to contruct the temporary `known_hosts` file.
+1. If `connection.host_key` is used, the provisioner will use the provided host key to construct the temporary `known_hosts` file.
 2. If `connection.host_key` is not given or empty, the provisioner will attempt a connection to the host and retrieve first host key returned during the handshake (similar to `ssh-keyscan` but using Golang SSH).

 #### Host with bastion